google/periph/experimental/conn/onewire/onewiresmoketest/README.md

 temperature sensor as well as a ds2431 eeprom can be accessed.
 Typically used with the periph-tester board.

-Sample output running on a C.H.I.P.:
+Example output running on a C.H.I.P.:

 ```
 chip4 ~> sudo ./periph-smoketest -v onewire-testboard -i2cbus 1